spergmoment/FederalBot/README.md

 * For bugs:
   * You know what the bug is.
   * You know what thing this bug prevents from working.
+  * The bug is a big issue (Don't worry about this; I'll tell you).
 * For suggestions:
   * You are 100% sure what you are doing.
   * Your suggestion will help the bot.
-  * I am able to implement this (I'll tell you if I can)
+  * I am able to implement this (I'll tell you if I can).